abdanhafidz/cv-creator-php/README.md

 - 🎯 **Scalable Architecture** - Easy to extend and maintain

 ### **Learning Outcomes:**
-Aplikasi ini mendemonstrasikan pemahaman mendalam tentang:
+This application demonstrates deep understanding of:
-- **Backend Development** dengan PHP dan MySQL
+- **Backend Development** with PHP and MySQL
-- **Frontend Development** dengan HTML, CSS, dan JavaScript
+- **Frontend Development** with HTML, CSS, and JavaScript
-- **File Handling** dan upload management
+- **File Handling** and upload management
 - **PDF Generation** library integration
-- **Database Design** dan optimization
+- **Database Design** and optimization
 - **Security Best Practices**
-- **Code Organization** dan architecture patterns
+- **Code Organization** and architecture patterns

-Aplikasi CV Creator ini merupakan foundation yang solid untuk pengembangan aplikasi web yang lebih kompleks dan dapat dijadikan portfolio project yang menunjukkan kemampuan full-stack development.
+This CV Creator application provides a solid foundation for developing more complex web applications and can serve as a portfolio project showcasing full-stack development capabilities.

 ---

-**Dibuat untuk Mata Kuliah Pemrograman Website**
+**Created for Web Programming Course**
-**Teknologi:** PHP, MySQL, JavaScript, HTML5, CSS3, FPDF
+**Technologies:** PHP, MySQL, JavaScript, HTML5, CSS3, FPDF
-**Pattern:** MVC, Repository, Service Layer, Singleton
+**Patterns:** MVC, Repository, Service Layer, Singleton